google/lovefield/docs/spec/03_life_of_db.md

 https://github.com/google/lovefield/blob/master/lib/raw.js) contains detailed
 documentation for each of its member function.

+#### 3.3.1 Firebase-Specific Limitations

+For Firebase, there are two special rules to be observed:

+1. Only one client can be used to create the database.
+2. Database upgrade needs to be carried out in a different manner: clients other than the upgrading one must not be using the database shall there be a database upgrade (this is typically done using Firebase security control instead).

 ### 3.4 `lf.Database`

 If the schema version matches, or the database upgrade procedure completed, the